 This API is part of the SCAR ADD Metadata Toolbox project.

-Limited, best effort, support only is offered for this API.
+Limited, best efforts, support is offered for this API.

 Contact the BAS Service Desk in the first instance.

 This API is provided by the British Antarctic Survey (BAS) on behalf of the Scientific Committee on Antarctic Research (SCAR).
-BAS is part of UK Research and Innovation (URKI) and UKRI are the legal operator of this service.
+BAS is part of UK Research and Innovation (URKI), who are the legal operator of this service.